mike-ward/Markdown-Edit/index.md

 ### Reviews

-[Beta News] – Markdown Edit is far more capable than it looks
+[Beta News] – "Markdown Edit is far more capable than it looks"

-[Download Crew] – An excellent Markdown editor which doesn't get in your way
+[Download Crew] – "An excellent Markdown editor which doesn't get in your way"

   [CommonMark]: http://commonmark.org
   [Chocolatey]: https://chocolatey.org/packages/markdown-edit